Step 5: How to create a portfolio website that impresses hiring managers

 You’ll find guides on WordPress, Squarespace, Wix, and some quick-and-dirty pre-made portfolio sites.

 “200 people applied, but he was the only one with a website.”

-That’s what one of my old bosses said about me to a client (and childhood friend of his) over a celebratory beer when we kicked off the retainer.
-It was a content marketing job, and only 1 in 200 people had a website to showcase their skills—and a willingness to learn.
+That’s what one of my old bosses said about me to a client (and childhood friend of his) over a celebratory beer when we kicked off the retainer contract together.
+It was a content marketing job, and only 1 in 200 people had thought to create a portfolio website to showcase their skills… and a willingness to learn.

 How many recent graduates do you know with their own website?